 Visitors travel here from all over to enjoy stupendous hiking, stargazing, and picnicking.
 Leonard Harrison State Park is 585 acres and offers stunning panoramic views of the gorge.
 Colton Point State Park at 368 acres is a bit more rugged and has views from the opposite side.
 Pine Creek Gorge is in Tioga County in the northernmost central part of the state.

-Winter sports rule at all of Pennsylvanis's 22 ski resorts, and Blue Mountain is one of its finest.
-Located in the Pocono Mountains in the eastern portion of central Pennsyvania.
+Winter sports rule at all of Pennsylvania's 22 ski resorts, but Blue Mountain is one of its finest.
+Located in the Pocono Mountains in the eastern portion of central Pennslyvania.
 It also has warm-weather sports like mountain biking, disc golf, archery, and more.
 Skiing, snowboarding, and tubing fans can enjoy 39 slopes for all levels, with the highest vertical in the state.

 Blue Mountain also hosts group events, like women’s retreats, fundraisers, holiday events, and ski-a-thons.
 On-site dining options include the Slopeside Pub and Grill and the Last Run Lounge.
 Local bed and breakfasts and hotels like The Lodge at Woodstone Country Club and the Mahoning Inn provide nearby accommodations.

 This historic, family-friendly tourist attraction in Kutztown has been in operation for 145 years.
 Crystal Cave is an underground cave that was discovered here in Eastern Pennsylvania’s Berks County back in 1871.
 Guests can partake in an exciting tour that descends 125 feet down for views of crystalline formations plus a movie shown in the Crystal Cave Theater.

 There is also an ice cream parlor for hungry explorers to enjoy a treat after visiting the cave.
 Kutztown is also home to its namesake yearly Folk Festival, which takes place this year from June 29 to July 7.